 Currently, the immigration and tax authorities continue strategic cooperation on taxation matters relating to expatriates.
 The tax authorities launched the HASIL MY EXPAT system for internal use by the tax authorities to obtain information from the immigration to monitor taxation matters of expatriates in Malaysia.

-There would be no filing requirement for the assignee if he/she does not have any trailing income derived from Malaysia after his/her repatriation.
-However, it is important that the assignee clears his tax fully before he repatriates.
+There would be no filing requirement for the assignee if they do not have any trailing income derived from Malaysia after their repatriation.
+However, it is important that the assignee clears their tax fully before they repatriate.

-Do the taxation authorities in Malaysia adopt the economic employer approach12 to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Malaysia adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Malaysia considering the adoption of this interpretation of economic employer in the future?

 Are there a de minimus number of days13 before the local taxation authorities will apply the economic employer approach?
 If yes, what is the de minimus number of days?

 Generally, it is 60 days.
-Under the Malaysian tax law, the income of a non-resident individual from an employment exercised by him/her in Malaysia for not more than 60 days in total in a basis year will be exempt from Malaysian tax.
+Under the Malaysian tax law, the income of a non-resident individual from an employment exercised by them in Malaysia for no more than 60 days in total in a basis year will be exempt from Malaysian tax.

 What categories are subject to income tax in general situations?

-The definition of employment income covers all forms of remuneration including benefits, whether in-cash or in-kind, received by an individual for exercising or having an employment in Malaysia.14 Therefore, an employee’s income in respect of his/her employment in Malaysia will be subject to Malaysian tax regardless of whether it is paid in Malaysia or outside Malaysia.
+The definition of employment income covers all forms of remuneration including benefits, whether in-cash or in-kind, received by an individual for exercising or having an employment in Malaysia.14 Therefore, an employee’s income with respect to their employment in Malaysia will be subject to Malaysian tax regardless of whether it is paid in Malaysia or outside Malaysia.

 Are there any areas of income that are exempt from taxation in Malaysia?
 If so, please provide a general definition of these areas.